Veronica Kemeny, LCSW, PMH-C

 For pregnant and postpartum people who need more than weekly therapy or have stepped down from an inpatient psychiatric facility, consider NC’s only perinatal intensive outpatient program (IOP): www.anchorperinatal.com

-Veronica Kemeny, LCSW, PMH-C is honored to be one of the founders of this new resource for perinatal people and is the Director of Operations as well as group leader at the program.
+Veronica Kemeny, LCSW, PMH-C is honored to be one of the founders of this resource for perinatal people and is the Director of Engagement.

 Triangle Springs Hospital (Brier Creek)-24/7 crisis intake line: 919-535-4619